Ingredient

 Your Questions About Manganese

-It’s an essential trace mineral required for enzyme function, bone strength, and antioxidant defence.
+Essential trace mineral required for enzyme function, bone strength, and antioxidant defence.

-It contributes to bone health, collagen production, energy metabolism, and protecting cells from oxidative stress.
+Contributes to bone health, collagen production, energy metabolism, and protecting cells from oxidative stress.

-Manganese uniquely activates MnSOD, a critical mitochondrial antioxidant enzyme not dependent on other minerals.
+Uniquely activates MnSOD, a critical mitochondrial antioxidant enzyme not dependent on other minerals.

-Manganese is safe at nutritional doses.
+Safe at nutritional doses.
 Chronic excessive intake (>10 mg/day) may affect neurological function.

-Yes, it works synergistically with calcium, magnesium, and vitamin D for bone health, and with zinc and copper in antioxidant defence.
+Yes, works synergistically with calcium, magnesium, and vitamin D for bone health, and with zinc and copper in antioxidant defence.

 The Science That Supports Us

-Davis, C. and Greger, J. (1992) ‘Longitudinal changes of manganese-dependent superoxide dismutase and other indexes of manganese and iron status in women’, The American Journal of Clinical Nutrition, 55(3), pp. 747–752. doi:10.1093/ajcn/55.3.747.
+1. 1Davis, C. & Greger, J. (1992).
+Manganese-dependent superoxide dismutase changes in women.
+American Journal of Clinical Nutrition, 55(3), 747–752.